readytensor/rt_vsdv_forecasting_datasets/README.md

 Where:

 * original_dataset_name: Refers to the name of the base dataset from the processed folder that this variation is derived from.
 * variation: A numerical label (2, 4, 6, 8, 10) that indicates the ratio used in the dataset preparation.
-The variation number designates the ratio of the total number of observations in the dataset to the forecast length.
+The variation number designates the ratio of the total number of observations in the history to the forecast length.

 ### Example
 For instance, if you have a base dataset named `temperature_ratio_max` in the processed folder, a corresponding variation in the variations folder might be named `temperature_ratio_4`.
-This indicates that the dataset `temperature_ratio_max` has been modified such that the total number of observations is four times the length of the forecast period.
+This indicates that the dataset `temperature_ratio_max` has been modified such that the total number of observations in history is four times the length of the forecast period.
+This means that the total number of observations in the file is five times the forecast length.
 This setup allows researchers to assess how different lengths of historical data affect the accuracy and effectiveness of their forecasting models.

 ## Usage